 Furthermore, this study makes the case that excessive accumulation of triglycerides (TG) in the liver is a significant risk factor for developing cirrhosis of the liver.
 This study even refers to fatty liver disease as diabetes of the liver.

-The amazing ketogenic liver
+The amazing ketogenic liver.

 The liver weighs about 3 pounds and performs about 500 vital functions in your body.
-The liver and gallbladder produce bile acids which help you break down fat.
+The liver and gallbladder produce bile acids that help you break down fat.
 It also has the amazing ability to perform gluconeogenesis and ketogenesis.

 The process of gluconeogenesis is the ability to convert amino acids and fat into glucose.
 It’s the reason we can go on extended fasts without developing low blood sugar.
 The liver can just make the glucose it needs without any ingested carbohydrates.